The beginning of historious

 Technically, it’s a CLI that can do fun things with your coding agent histories.
 Currently this means Claude Code, Codex, pi coding agent, OpenCode, OpenClaw, Hermes, Cursor and more all become indexed and trivially searchable, by you, or your agents.
 It’s got a simple but brutally effective fzf-based tui that lets you do fuzzy full-text and semantic search over all your history, both with fancy schmancy semantic/vector search and old-school BM25 style full-text search, with reciprocal ranked fusion to rerank them.
 Or in less jargon-y terms: historious is good at finding your stuff.

-Thing is, in 2026 your coding agents aren’t running on just onen machine anymore.
+Thing is, in 2026 your coding agents aren’t running on just one machine anymore.
 So how do you get all your coding agent history in one place so you can search all your history not just your local machine’s history?
 Historious has this covered too: it uses a jsonl based transport format that can be imported and exported over stdin/stdout.
 Which (in human) means: if your machines can ssh to each other they can sync their histories with each other.

 The best part though is that it all runs locally, and it’s agent friendly.
 So it effectively becomes a memory system because you can just ask your agent how you did something before, tell it to use historious, and it’ll actually be able to find it, regardless of which coding agent you happened to be using when you did it originally.